aarongilly/aarongilly.github.io/_pages/pdw.md

 - having a framework around which future goals can be built and maintained
 - specifically in my case - having a **great** testbed application and reason to learn to code, system design, and how to make things work

-…but honestly, my best response to the question of “why” is “*why not?”* It's a hobby.
-I enjoy it.
+…but honestly, my best response to the question of “why” is “*why not?”*

 # How

 This is why I made this page at all.
-This is what separates this page from my 5 year, 7 year, and 10 year retrospectives on the project.
+This is what separates this page from my [5 year](https://aarongilly.com/339/), [7 year](https://aarongilly.com/391/), and [10 year](https://aarongilly.com/444/) retrospectives on the project.

-If even one person reads this and benefits from it, I will be very pleased.
+If even one person benefits from reading this I will be very pleased.

 I am going to cover how my thing works, but also how I’d recommend someone who's interested in this concept get started.

+{: .notice--primary}
-Spoilers: I don’t recommend doing everything I’ve done.
+**Spoilers:** I don’t recommend doing everything I’ve done.
 There’s a strong argument to make the system is *worse* now than when it was all one fancy spreadsheet.
+There's a sweet spot and I passed it.

 ## How I’d Recommend Starting

-First, think about what you want to capture.
-Think about what you want to *do* with what you capture.
-What technical skills do you have now, and what are you interested in learning about?
+Ask yourself: What you want to capture?
+What you want to *do* with what you capture?
+What technical skills do you have now, and what skills are you interested in developing?

-### If You’re Just Dabbling
+### If You’re Just Getting Started

-If you’re vaguely interested in tracking things - there are plenty of options.
-I’m not going to go into any of them in detail, but try any of these.
+There are plenty of options to get you started.
+I’m not going to go into any of them in detail, but try any of these to begin with before trying to make something fancy.

+- Use a Google Sheet, or a few Google Sheets, maybe along with Google Forms and/or IFTTT
 - Spin up a Notion database based off some habit tracking or journaling template that you like.
-- Use a Google Sheet, or a few Google Sheets, along with Google Forms and/or IFTTT
+- If you're mostly interested in habit tracking, I'll plug one of my favorite apps [Streaks on iOS](https://streaksapp.com).
 - Just carry around a notebook and a pen.
 I tracked with a pen and paper for a year, manually transcribing to Excel, that worked fine.

-Track things to the best of your ability, maybe just at night before bed try to fill it out.
+Track things to the best of your ability, either throughout the day or just at night before bed.
 Put it in your calendar or to-do list.
 Review after a month or so.
 Make adjustments.

+This is the best place to start.
+Don't jump in and try to perfect things out the gate.
+You won't know what's working until you try it,so just get started with something basic.
+You can evolve your system from there.

-### If You’re a Bit More Serious
+### Once You’re a Bit More Serious

-If you’re a bit more serious about it, the best bang for your buck toolset is **Google Sheets + Google Apps Script** *(Google’s macro-like scripting engine behind Google’s productivity suite)*.
+If you decide to get a bit more serious about it, the best bang for your buck toolset is **Google Sheets + Google Apps Script** *(Google’s macro-like scripting engine behind Google’s productivity suite)*.
 It’s been the best tool for the past 9 years, and has only gotten *stronger* since I started using it.

-I recommend creating a single Master Workbook, setting up one sheet per each level of granularity you care to track (see below), and a folder of scrubbed files that conform to a more common data structure.
+I recommend creating a single Master Workbook, setting up one sheet per each level of granularity you care to track.
+At a minimum I'd recommend `Daily`, `Weekly`, `Monthly`, and `Yearly` sheets.
+Each row in these sheets corresponds to one period of time.
+Create columns for each type of data you want to track in whatever sheet it belongs in.
+Create a Google Apps Script [like this one](https://gist.github.com/aarongilly/78e9ea6380d1bdb3b3d23abf52b3f3e4), and set up a nightly Trigger that auto-generate rows for you each day/week/month/year.
+This is a relatively simple process that makes the whole thing much less tedious.

+If you decide some things you want to track don't natively correspond well on a 1:1 basis with any given period, then you have a decision to make.
+For example - you want to track the names of movies you watch, but you might watch 2 or more movies in any given day.You can do one of 3 things:

+1. Figure out a way to put the multiple entries into a single cell (use your own delimiter scheme)
+2. Create one sheet per type of thing you want to track, then add the data in new rows there
+3. Create a separate Google Sheet workbook and reference it via formulas (or Apps Script automations)

+Those options are presented from "easiest but least scalable" to "hardest but most scalable".
+Option 3 allows you to use Google Forms and "If This Then That" (or related services) pretty quickly and easily.
+The graphic below presents option 3, which I like best.

 ![recommened-approach.jpeg](/assets/images/pdw-recommened-approach.jpeg)